MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-permissions.md

 Given the general rule that the `exclude` list takes precedence over the `include` list, specifying `exclude: ["*"]` would typically mean that all fields are excluded, even those listed in the `include` section.
 Thus, at first glance, this configuration might seem to prevent any fields from being accessible, as the exclusion rule is dominant.

-**The Reverse**: If the intention is to allow access only to the `Id` and `Title` fields, it is clearer and more reliable to specify only those fields in the `include` section and not use `exclude` with a wildcard.
+**The Reverse**: If the intention is to allow access only to the `Id` and `Title` fields, it's clearer and more reliable to specify only those fields in the `include` section and not use `exclude` with a wildcard.
 Alternatively, you could adjust the system's permissions logic to explicitly accommodate such cases, assuming you're in control of its design.
 For example:

 ```json
 "fields": {